ublue-os/website/docs/making-your-own.md

 ## Modification

+!!! note

+    The best place to find information about customizing your repo based on the `startingpoint` template is documentation in the [`README`](https://github.com/ublue-os/startingpoint) and [`recipe.yml`](https://github.com/ublue-os/startingpoint/blob/template/recipe.yml) files.

 1. Edit `recipe.yml` to modify your image
     - You can configure what packages to install, what to name the image, with more information inside the file
-1. Edit the `Containerfile` for more in-depth changes such as adding configuration files
+1. Add scripts for more in-depth changes that will be executed at the build step.
+Remember that files cannot be added under `/var`.
-    - For example, if you have a folder called `etc` inside your repository, you can add it to the image by adding `COPY etc /etc` to the `Containerfile`.
-Then you can add any system configuration files inside `etc`, and they will be shipped with your image.
-    - Files cannot be added under `/var`
 1. After you've changed a few things and keep an eye on your Actions and Packages section of your repo, you'll generate a new image on every merge and additionally every day.
 1. Hang out in the [discussions forums](https://github.com/orgs/ublue-os/discussions) with others to share tips and get help, enjoy!